mattermost/mattermost/doc/install/Troubleshooting.md

 The following is a list of common error messages and solutions:

-##### "We cannot reach the Mattermost service.
+###### `We cannot reach the Mattermost service.
 The service may be down or misconfigured.
-Please contact an administrator to make sure the WebSocket port is configured properly"
+Please contact an administrator to make sure the WebSocket port is configured properly`
 - Message appears in blue bar on team site.
 Check that [your websocket port is properly configured](https://github.com/mattermost/platform/blob/master/doc/install/Production-Ubuntu.md#set-up-nginx-server).

+###### `x509: certificate signed by unknown authority` in server logs when attempting to sign-up
+  - This error may appear when attempt to use a self-signed certificate to setup SSL, which is not yet supported by Mattermost.
+You can resolve this issue by setting up a load balancer like Ngnix.
+A ticket exists to [add support for self-signed certificates in future](x509: certificate signed by unknown authority).